 I am having a baby shower, and my invitation requests an RSVP by a certain date.
 However, that date has passed and some people seem to misunderstand RSVP to mean call only if you are coming.
 My understanding is that regardless you should still call.
 Is so, should I be calling the individuals who have not responded?
 And what does RSVP really mean?

-R.S.V.P. is the abbreviation for the French répondez s'il vous plait—please respond—whether you are attending or not.
+RSVP (or, R.S.V.P. or rsvp) is the abbreviation for the French répondez s’il vous plait—please respond—whether you are attending or not.
 Replying is one of the basic obligations created by an invitation, and failing to do so shows a lack of consideration on the part of a guest.
 You will need to call anyone who has not responded and ask whether they are attending.
-It's perfectly okay for you to do this—after all, you need to know how many guests to expect.
+It’s perfectly okay for you to do this—after all, you need to know how many guests to expect.

-Organizing Group Get-Togethers Without a Designated Host
+Organizing Group Get-togethers Without a Designated Host

 How do you send an invitation to about 10 people for a small lunch get together just to celebrate a friend having her 4th child (not an official shower, just a little intimate time as friends)?
 Also, how do I let the people know that we’ll all be paying for our own lunch?

-"Encore showers" or the small luncheon you describe can be fun for both the mother-to-be and her friends.
-Because no one is hosting and attendees are expected to pay their own way, invitations aren't mailed.
-You'll need to make it clear that the event is a group effort and that you are only the organizer, not the hostess.
+“Encore showers” or the small luncheon you describe can be fun for both the mother-to-be and her friends.
+Because no one is hosting and attendees are expected to pay their own way, invitations aren’t mailed.
+You’ll need to make it clear that the event is a group effort and that you are only the organizer, not the hostess.
 In this case, the phone works best.
-"Sally, a bunch of us were thinking of treating Janie to lunch before the baby arrives.
+“Jess, a bunch of us were thinking of treating Carolyn to lunch before the baby arrives.
 It will be at noon at Chez Harry on August 4th.
-We're planning to split the bill and cover Janie's meal."
-The important thing is to make sure each person is aware of the payment arrangements ahead of time, as you don't want anyone to be surprised at the event.
+We’re planning to split the bill and cover Carolyn’s meal.”
+The important thing is to make sure each person is aware of the payment arrangements ahead of time, as you don’t want anyone to be surprised at the event.

-What is the acceptable length of time within which to send your thank you notes out after a baby shower?
+What is the acceptable length of time within which to send your thank-you notes out after a baby shower?

-If possible, try to send all your thank you notes before the baby is born or within two months of the baby's arrival, unless circumstances cause a further delay.
+If possible, try to send all your thank-you notes before the baby is born or within two months of the baby’s arrival, unless circumstances cause a further delay.